nais/doc/docs/workloads/application/how-to/expose.md

 # Expose an application

-This guide will show you how to [expose your application to the correct audience](../explanations/expose.md) by using an ingress.
+This guide will show you how to [expose your application](../explanations/expose.md) to end-users or applications in other environments by using an ingress.

+If your application only needs to be available to other applications running in the same environment, you should use [service discovery](../explanations/expose.md#service-discovery) instead.

 ## Select audience